Frequently Asked Questions

 • Neuroregeneration: Ibogaine has been observed to promote neuroplasticity, potentially aiding in brain repair mechanisms.

-• Ibogaine is not approved for medical use in the U.S. However, research and advocacy are ongoing to explore its potential benefits and expand access to safe treatment options.
+• Ibogaine is not legal or approved for medical use in the U.S. However, research and advocacy are ongoing to explore its potential benefits and expand access to safe treatment options.

 • Yes, several studies have explored the therapeutic potential of ibogaine: